Must Things to Do in Colombo

 So if you’re wondering about what to do in Colombo, here’s a great suggestion- visit these spas to reenergize or relax with all sorts of treatments and practices like Hatha Yoga, Kundalini, Tai Chi, etc. Some of the most famous centers, companies and Spas are Om Shambhala, Siddhalepa Ayurveda Hospital, Thusare Talking Hands, and Prana Lounge Holistic Health & Yoga Centre.

-Stroll Around Paradise Road
+Shop at Paradise Road

 Shopping is one of the most pleasurable and must-to-do activities in any trip, especially if you are touring at an island nation such as Sri Lanka which has a surfeit of things to allure you.
 Paradise Road on Dharmapala Mawatha is a flagship store of varied branded objects viz. gift items, crockery set, home décor, handicrafts, apparels and many more and a must stopover for shopaholic tourists who want to buy souvenirs and other branded items on their Colombo trip.